libintrovirt v0.57.5

 Service: reverse string (CSTRING_REVERSE)

 The guest passes a pointer to a C-string in RDX.
-The tool maps it with map_guest_cstring, reverses it in place, and returns 0 on success:
+The tool reads the string from guest memory, reverses it in place, and returns 0 on success:

 int service_string_reverse(Event& event) {